Pallywood: Gaza war and genocide

-And yet, faced with an unending flood of photos and videos of dead civilians, starving children, and entire neighborhoods reduced to rubble, much of the Israeli public — and a significant portion of Israel’s supporters abroad — responds in one of two ways: either it is all fake, or else the Gazans deserved it.
-Often, paradoxically, it is both at once: "There are no dead children in Gaza, and it’s good that we killed them."
+And yet, faced with an unending flood of photos and videos of dead civilians, starving children, and entire neighborhoods reduced to rubble, much of the Israeli public — and a significant portion of Israel's supporters abroad — responds in one of two ways: either it is all fake, or else the Gazans deserved it.
+Often, paradoxically, it is both at once: "There are no dead children in Gaza, and it's good that we killed them."

 Gazawood account

-An Israeli X account named Gazawood was created in November 2023.
-The account attempts to discredit Palestinians by claiming that they are exaggerating or faking their casualties, and uses out-of-context videos of cafés and restaurants to insinuate that the Gaza Strip famine is a hoax.
-An investigation of the account by Forbidden Stories, The Seventh Eye and Radio France Internationale found that it is run by Idan Knochen, an ultra-Orthodox Jew and fantasy novel author from Jerusalem.
+An Israeli Twitter account named Gazawood was created in November 2023.
+The account attempts to discredit Palestinians by claiming that they are exaggerating or faking their casualties, and uses out-of-context videos of cafés and restaurants that are not actually located in Gaza to insinuate that the Gaza Strip famine is a hoax.
+FakeReporter researcher and OSINT specialist Ghassan Mattar stated, "Only around 5.75% of its content is actual debunking or fact-checking.
+The other content is just finding the most ridiculous information inside the video to claim it's fake, which is not how fact-checking works."
+Reporters Without Borders reported that the Gazawood term has been used as a pretext to discredit the credibility of Palestinian journalists reporting from the Gaza Strip.

+An investigation of the Gazawood account by Forbidden Stories, The Seventh Eye and Radio France Internationale found that it is run by Idan Knochen, an ultra-Orthodox Jew and fantasy novel author from Jerusalem.
 Richard Landes and Yossi Kuperwasser, former Director General of Israel's Ministry of Strategic Affairs, were also identified as being associated with the Gazawood account.
-FakeReporter researcher and OSINT specialist Ghassan Mattar said that only 5.75% of the account's content was legitimate fact-checking, adding, "The other content is just finding the most ridiculous information inside the video to claim it's fake, which is not how fact-checking works."
+FakeReporter's investigation of the account found that it is being fed content by a Telegram group with 30 members, some of whom have close ties to Israeli far-right figures.